Tuesday, December 20, 2022

 Last Film Show

-“Last Film Show” is spoken in Gujarati with some English dialogues.
-The movie has been selected as the Indian entry for Best International Feature Film for the 95th Academy Awards.
+“Last Film Show” is spoken in Gujarati with some English dialogue.
+The movie has been selected as India’s entry for Best International Feature Film at the 95th Academy Awards.
 It has been shortlisted - beating the Netflix mega-production “RRR,” also the front-runner to win Best Original Song with “Naatu Naatu.”

-The director is surprised that his film is getting plenty of international recognition, and he feels happy to have his movie watched by a broader audience on streaming platforms.
+The director is surprised that his film is receiving widespread international recognition, and he is happy to have his movie seen by a broader audience on streaming platforms.
 Still, he recommends the theatrical experience because that is how he fell in love with the film.

-This crowd-pleasing Indian/French co-production premiered at the Tribeca Film Festival in New York, winning the audience award.
+This crowd-pleasing Indian/French co-production premiered at the Tribeca Film Festival in New York, where it won the audience award.
 Since then, “Last Film Show” has become an international hit.

 LAST FILM SHOW (Chhello Show) Official Trailer